Estate Planning

 A trust:

-A trust is a legal arrangement that you can put assets into so that your chosen heirs can access them.
+trust is a legal arrangement in which you can put assets so your chosen heirs can access them.
 In particular, a living trust allows you to avoid probate for the assets in the trust.
 This can save time and money if you know that you want to pass certain assets to certain beneficiaries.

-Assets you move into some kinds of trust are also no longer part of your estate, which means your taxable estate is smaller.
+Assets you move into some kind of trust are also no longer part of your estate, which means your taxable estate is smaller.

-Since a living trust covers distribution of your assets, some people create one instead of or in conjunction with a will.
+Since a living trust covers the distribution of your assets, some people create one instead of or in conjunction with a will.
 Learn more about whether you would benefit most from a living trust or will.
-A will can even create a trust, either by “pouring over” into a revocable living trust or by creating a new testamentary trust.
+A will can even create a trust by “pouring over” into a revocable living trust or creating a new testamentary trust.

 Letter of instruction:

 The letter of instruction, sometimes called an ethical will, is a plain-English summary of your will.
-This document isn’t strictly necessary and you should include a statement in it saying that it has no official legal standing to avoid having it treated like an addition to your will.
+This document isn’t strictly necessary.
+You should include a statement saying it has no official legal standing to avoid having it treated like an addition to your will.
 However, it allows you to simply explain your personal wishes and hopes for your heirs.
-No one legally has to follow what’s in your letter of instruction, but it can help answer questions people have about what your exact wishes were.
+No one legally has to follow what’s in your letter of instruction, but it can help answer people's questions about your exact wishes.

 This is especially useful if you created a will yourself and either forgot to include something or your language was unclear.